fjhansen/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+- [x] Explain what a token is used for.

+a token is used for a unique login session. the token lets the user login access protected links and data that a user without the token would not have.

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [x] What steps can you take in your web apps to keep your data secure?

+use private routes, tokens, encrypted data, added secturity through headers.

-- [ ] Describe how web servers work.
+- [x] Describe how web servers work.

+web servers deliver websites and code to users over HTTP requests.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create
+put, post

+Read
+get

+Update
+put, patch, post

+Delete
+delete

 ## Project Set Up